liwoo/blog/2019/december/freelancing-costing.md

 ## Conclusion
 This approach has minimized my project-related frustrations.
 I can confidently say that this method ensures that all costs are anticipated and covered.
 Because let's face it, the only surprise we want in freelancing is landing that dream client, not realizing halfway through a project that you've undersold yourself.

+## Oh, one more thing
+So you've slogged through the grunt work, decoded the client's riddles, and now you're staring down the barrel of creating a quote.
+Why go at it alone like you're John Wick with a pencil, when you can have an entire artillery?
+Meet EstyMate, your digital comrade-in-arms for crafting impeccable, swift, and shrewd quotes that reflect your worth.
+Get precise, get professional, get paid.
+Stop treating quote generation like it's a hackathon.
+With EstyMate, it's a breeze.
+Try it today and watch your quoting woes vanish faster than you can say "semicolon."